arbeen/arbeen/README.md

 # Hi there, I'm Arbin Shrestha!

-I'm a **software developer** who lives in Canada.
+I'm a **software developer** living in Ottawa, Canada.
 I've worked using different technologies, frontend, backend, mobile and devOps.
 I'm currently enrolled in Post-graduate degree 🎓 in Full Stack Software Development.
 I have completed Bsc.CSIT(Computer Science and Information Technology) from Tribhuvan University, Nepal.

+- 🌱 I’m currently learning NodeJs.
+- 👯 I’m looking to collaborate on any open source projects.

 I thrive in collaborative environments, both sharing my skills and embracing new ones.